Edward Sabine: Later life

+A portrait of Sabine can be found at the Royal Society, while another, painted by G. F. Watts, RA, in 1876, hangs in the Royal Artillery mess in Woolwich.
+Additionally, there is an oil painting of him by Stephen Pearce (1850) in the National Portrait Gallery in London.

 Namesake

-Sabine is the namesake of Sabine's gull, Sabine's puffback, and Sabine's spinetail.
+Sabine is the namesake of Sabine's gull, Sabine's puffback and Sabine's spinetail.

-Geographical features named for Sabine include Sabine Land, the Sabine Islands, and Sabinebukta (all in Svalbard), Mount Sabine among Antarctica's Admiralty Mountains; Sabine Island on Greenland's east coast; and the lunar Sabine crater.
+Geographical features named after Sabine include Sabine Land, the Sabine Islands and Sabinebukta (all in Svalbard), Mount Sabine among Antarctica's Admiralty Mountains; Sabine Island on Greenland's east coast; and the lunar Sabine crater.